RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part2/step2.md

 `export KUBECONFIG=$HOME/.kube/config`{{execute}}

-**Before testing it, please use the IP address that you got from the OCI Compute instance creation scenario and open the File** `/root/.kube/config`{{open}} **to change the current value for the hostname of the API Server to point to the IP address of your reverse proxy you've created in the mentioned scenario.
+**Before testing it, please use the IP address that you got from the OCI Compute instance creation scenario and open the file /root/.kube/config from the file explorer, to change the current value for the hostname of the API Server to point to the IP address of your reverse proxy you've created in the mentioned scenario.
 Also change the port from 6443 to 443:**

 ~~~~
 apiVersion: v1